 Rising C-Level Threat Awareness

-As the consequences of attacks are rising, however, so is management awareness.
+As DDoS risks are rising, however, so is management awareness.
 High-profile DDoS attacks have led to a better understanding of the threat at the executive level.
 In 2017, 77% of enterprises reported that DDoS was either a part of their business or their IT risk assessments.
 This is a positive and encouraging trend.
 It indicates that business leaders are recognizing DDoS protection as a risk management issue.

 Companies devote substantial resources and expertise to managing their financial, regulatory, business and market risks and exposure.
 It’s time to adopt the same posture toward their cyber-security risks, particularly as more of their business goes online, or is dependent on networks connected to the public internet.
 Do you have the controls in place to ensure continuous service availability and mitigate against the financial, legal and reputational risks that a DDoS attack poses?